LB--/Lacewing-Relay/README.md

-liblacewing is a library for writing cross-platform, networked applications in C, C++ and Javascript.
+liblacewing is a library for writing cross-platform, networked applications in C and C++

 http://lacewing-project.org/